U.S. teachers' union urges pensions to cut investment in private prisons

 The Geo Group released a statement blasting the union’s stance as “outrageous and based on malicious lies ...
 Our company has never managed facilities that house unaccompanied minors ... nor have we ever provided any other services for that purpose.”

+Amanda Gilchrist, a spokeswoman for CoreCivic, said the company helps the government “provide solutions for overcrowded and potentially unsafe conditions.”

+General Dynamics spokeswoman Lucy Ryan said the company provided support services but “had no role in the separation of children and families.”

-Spokespeople for the other companies and fund firms either declined to comment or did not return messages seeking comment.
+Spokespeople for the fund firms either declined to comment or did not return messages seeking comment.

 CoreCivic’s stock price has climbed 22.6 percent in the last three months while GEO Group’s gain was 7.14 percent in the same time.